Endogen/lamden-python-dev/README.md

 #### Transaction Info

-Once you have sent a transaction and got the transaction hash back, you can check the details for that transaction directly on the Block Explorer ([Testnet](https://explorer.lamden.io), [Mainnet](https://mainnet.lamden.io)) by entering your transaction hash or you can call a REST API and provide your hash as a parameter:
+Once you have sent a transaction and received the transaction hash back, you can check the details for that transaction directly on the Block Explorer ([Testnet](https://explorer.lamden.io), [Mainnet](https://mainnet.lamden.io)) by entering your transaction hash or you can call a REST API and provide your hash as a parameter:

 ```
 https://explorer.lamden.io/transactions/8d217a15f33bc20f018b54e2fc88f248b7bf2752c3ce84761cc31609620a12f1